For people with February birthdays, Amethyst makes a perfect February birthstone.

 The most popular Amethyst color is a vivid violet with tinges of a pink rose.
 Very few stones are homogeneous in their color owing to a distinct and layered crystal structure.

 A few stones also have blue and red tones.
-The different colors exhibited by this February birthstone has led to its popularity and massive following all over the world.
+The different colors exhibited by this birthstone have led to its popularity and massive following worldwide.

 Amethysts are among the most popular gemstones in the world and the most widely known violet-colored rock.